shsagir/play-area-sync/docs/install-phalcon-3-uni.md

 ## Get ready

 We assume you've already created an [App](app) with fortrabbit.
 You should also have a [PHP development environment](/local-development) running on your local machine.
-You can skip the following two parts when you have chosen Phalcon in the Stack Chooser when creating your App.
+You can skip the following two parts when you have chosen Phalcon in the [Software Preset](app#toc-software-preset) when creating your App.

 ### Root path